FEniCS/dolfinx/demo/pde/singular-poisson/python/documentation.rst

 --------------

-This description goes through the implementation (in _:download:`demo_singular.py`) of a solver for the above described Poisson equation step-by-step.
+This description goes through the implementation (in :download:`demo_singular.py`) of a solver for the above described Poisson equation step-by-step.

-First, the _:py:mod:`dolfin` module is imported:
+First, the :py:mod:`dolfin` module is imported:

 .. code-block:: python

     from dolfin import *

-Then, we check that dolfin is configured with the backend called PETSc, since it provides us with a wide range of methods used by KrylovSolver.
+Then, we check that dolfin is configured with the backend called PETSc, since it provides us with a wide range of methods used by :py:class:`KrylovSolver <dolfin.cpp.la.KrylovSolver>`.
 We set PETSc as our backend for linear algebra.

 .. code-block:: python